ShiLab-Bioinformatics/ShiLab-Bioinformatics.github.io/Microbiology-tools-and-DB/README.md

 ![image](https://github.com/user-attachments/assets/7de90c13-66a3-4830-9bff-aa927897d730)

 ### 5.3.SSH to the M3 login computer
 You can SSH to the M3 login computer from a macOS, Windows or Linux computer to start a CLI.
+You need to use the username and password that were created in Section 2.
 ```
 ssh username@m3-login3.massive.org.au
 ```